SenjuDuomma/Ticketoo_Group2-CinemaTicketingSystem/README.md

  #7.
 Create a database with name "ticketoo"

  #8.
 Go to import tab and upload ticketoo_db.sql file (given inside the zip package in SQL file folder).
 Then click "Go" at the bottom right corner

  #9.
+Open the xampp control panel in your xampp directory and start the Apache and MySQL modules

+ #10.
 Run the script http://localhost/Ticketoo_Group2-CinemaTicketingSystem in your browser (preferably Chrome)